NREL/gaps/examples/example_users.rst

 them as separate sequential pipeline steps (refer to `Duplicate Pipeline Steps`_ for information on submitting duplicate steps within a single pipeline).

+..
+IMPORTANT:: It is inefficient to run scripts that only use a single processor on HPC nodes for extended
+    periods of time.
+Always make sure your long-running scripts use Python's multiprocessing library wherever possible to make the most use of shared HPC resources.

 Don't forget to include the script step in your pipeline configuration:

 .. code-block::